anjayluh/memory-game/README.md

 ## Instructions

 The starter project has some HTML and CSS styling to display a an interactive one.
-A working demo can be seen here - (#))

 To run the project locally, open the root directory and open index.html which will launch in your default browser such as `chrome`, `ms edge` or `firefox` then you will be able to play the game.